Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/README.md

     <img src="https://github.com/Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/blob/main/images/My_Playlist.png" width="90%" height="90%"/>
 </p>

-This playlist was saved as 'my_playlist.csv' in the data folder in this repo.
+This playlist was saved as `my_playlist.csv` in the data folder in this repo.

 I also used playlists based on my listening history, as well as what spotify says is more of what I like.
 <p align="center">